Fulbright RESEARCH (FINALIST)

 Re-Defining Native: Re-tracing the Origins of the Amazonian Parrots of California - Supported in part by the David Rockefeller Center for Latin American Studies at Harvard University and by the Fulbright Foundation

-(Countries of Proposal: Brazil and Mexico)
+(Proposed Countries: Brazil and Mexico)

 Felipe Milanez, PhD, Political Ecologist, World-Renowned Documentarian, UN-Dubbed "Forest Hero," Professor at the Federal University of Recôncavo da Bahia